England Squadron: Arrival of the Giants

-Making their debut in the 28 September raid were two aircraft of Riesenflugzeug Abteilung 501 (abbreviated to "Rfa 501") which operated riesenflugzeug or "giant aircraft", specifically various models of the Zeppelin-Staaken Riesenflugzeuge, huge four-engined bombers with a crew of seven and a wingspan almost twice that of the Gotha.
+Making their debut in the 28 September raid were two aircraft of Riesenflugzeug Abteilung 501 (abbreviated to "Rfa 501") which operated Riesenflugzeug or "giant aircraft", huge four-engined bombers with a crew of seven and a wingspan almost twice that of the Gotha.
 They were capable of carrying a much larger bomb load and could carry a single 1,000 kg weapon, but were extremely complex for the time, requiring a specially trained ground crew of 50 men for each aircraft.
 Rfa 501 had been transferred from the Eastern Front earlier in the month and operated from Sint-Denijs which they shared with two flights of the England Squadron.
 The two squadrons would largely cooperate during the following months.

 On 29 September, the England Squadron had seven airworthy Gothas available for the next raid on London, while Rfa 501 could contribute three R.VI Giants.
 Cloud and a low mist made navigation difficult and only two Gothas and a single Giant reached the capital.
 Concentrations of bombs landed in Notting Hill to the southwest, Waterloo Station on the Southbank and Dalston in the northeast, where a pub called "The Eaglet" was hit, killing four.
 On 30 September, six of eleven attacking Gothas reached the London area, mostly in the east where two were killed.
 The last of the harvest moon raids was on 1 October when six of eighteen Gothas reached London, scattering bombs from Hoxton in the northeast to Pimlico in the west; total casualties that night were 11 killed and 41 injured.